ahill818/ou-website/content/authors/sudler/_index.md

   #   link: https://github.com
 ---

 Evan joined the group in Summer 2024.
+Evan is co-advised by Dr. Hill and Dr. Cameron Homeyer and their research focuses on quantitative evaluations of AI model performance and qualitative assessments of model skill for case studies of high-impact weather events.
+In free time, Evan enjoys knitting and knitwear design.